-This shot was taken in the evening as the sun was nearly gone, which is part of the reason the DoF was set so low.
-It’s a really good way of getting smooth, soft photos, where there is still a point of sharpness and detail.
-Because the focal length was effectively about 75mm and I was very close to the object, the DoF was exaggerated.
+This shot was taken in the evening with the sun nearly gone; part of the reason the DoF was set so low.
+It’s a really good way of getting smooth, soft photos where there is still a point of sharpness and detail.
+Because the focal length was effectively about 75mm and I was very close to the object, the DoF is exaggerated.

 Medium DoF shot at f/5.6